printers-for-people/catboat/docs/TMC_Drivers.md

 # TMC drivers

-This document provides information on using Trinamic stepper motor drivers in SPI/UART mode on Klipper.
+This document provides information on using Trinamic stepper motor drivers in SPI/UART mode on Kalico.

-Klipper can also use Trinamic drivers in their "standalone mode".
+Kalico can also use Trinamic drivers in their "standalone mode".
-However, when the drivers are in this mode, no special Klipper configuration is needed and the advanced Klipper features discussed in this document are not available.
+However, when the drivers are in this mode, no special Kalico configuration is needed and the advanced Kalico features discussed in this document are not available.

 In addition to this document, be sure to review the